 It Cannot Be Used For Point Of Sale Transactions

-This can be mitigated further by vendors as they have the ability to also accept unconfirmed transactions by listening on the network or using a company to avoid double-spend transactions.
+Vendors can mitigate this further as they can also accept unconfirmed transactions by listening on the network or using a company to avoid double-spend transactions.
 This process is quick and efficient and vastly reduces the wait time.

 BTC Is A Massive Ponzi Scheme

-A Ponzi scheme can be described as a type of fraud that pays an investor returns with funds derived from newer investors, as opposed to using funds that are derived from profit.
-Bitcoin is an open-source, peer-to-peer currency, and there is no central authority to direct such an elaborate scheme.
+A Ponzi scheme can be described as a type of fraud that pays an investor returns with funds derived from newer investors instead of using funds derived from profit.
+The truth about bitcoin is that it is an open-source, peer-to-peer currency, and there is no central authority to direct such an elaborate scheme.

-While the pioneers of trading have enjoyed superb returns, these were definitely not at the expense of the traders who joined the party later.
+While trading pioneers enjoyed superb returns, these were not at the expense of the traders who joined the party later.

 New BTC Will Not Be Generated Once 21 Million Have Been Mined

 Although no more BTC can be generated after 21 million have been mined, the network will still need to be protected.
-Despite incentives for mining weakening then, the generation of new blocks is important to provide the publicly available, network-distributed ledger of transactions.
+Despite incentives for mining weakening, generating new blocks is important to provide the publicly available, network-distributed ledger of transactions.